-Telford abuse survivor: "I was trafficked and taken to flats'
+Telford child sex abuse survivor: There was a stream of men

 "One room had mattresses on the floor, the other room had two beds put together.

-"You would go in there and then then it would just be like 'You on that mattress, you on that bed', sort of thing and it would just be a stream of men coming in.
+"You would go in there and then it would just be like 'You on that mattress, you on that bed', sort of thing and it would just be a stream of men coming in.

 "I don't know if it was the same ones, but it was constant."

-The abuse continued until she was 20 when, she said, she got too old and more aware of what was going on.
+The abuse continued until she was 20 when, she said, she had got "too old" and had been more aware of what was going on.

-When the inquiry was set up she said she agreed to speak to it over the phone.
+When the inquiry was set up, she said she had agreed to speak to it over the phone.
 She felt she was not being taken seriously and that it was rushed.

 She does not want to read the final report and said she would not co-operate with another inquiry.

-"I don't want to know what is in it, because I'm not from Telford I was trafficked to Telford, it is just another place, it is nothing to me," she said.
+"I don't want to know what is in it, because I'm not from Telford; I was trafficked to Telford, it is just another place, it is nothing to me," she said.

 "What happened, happened, what can it tell you?
 What is it going to change?
 I know it is still happening, I know it is still going on, I don't really understand what it is for."

-Although she said she was told there would be support in place, it was not offered to her.
+Although she said she had been told there would be support in place, it had not been offered to her.

 No-one has been convicted over the abuse she suffered.

-The independent inquiry, which was commissioned by Telford and Wrekin Council in 2018, said it could not comment on individual witnesses.
+The independent inquiry, commissioned by Telford & Wrekin Council in 2018, said it could not comment on individual witnesses.

-But it said an independent and confidential support service had been set up to help anyone who gave evidence to the inquiry and that it had been available throughout the inquiry.
+But it said an independent and confidential support service had been set up to help anyone who gave evidence to the inquiry and it had been available throughout the inquiry.

-There had been reminders about the support before and after their interviews, but witnesses had to refer themselves, it added.
+There had been reminders about the support before and after people's interviews, but witnesses had to refer themselves, it added.

 West Mercia Police has apologised "unequivocally" for past events as has Telford & Wrekin Council.

-Police said the force now has teams dedicated to preventing and tackling child exploitation and works better together with organisations to safeguard children.
-Telford & Wrekin Council has said it was working to provide support for victims and it was already carrying out many of the inquiry's recommendations.
+Police said the force now had teams dedicated to preventing and tackling child exploitation and worked better together with organisations to safeguard children.

+The council said it was working to provide support for victims and was already carrying out many of the inquiry's recommendations.

 Follow BBC West Midlands on Facebook, Twitter and Instagram.
 Send your story ideas to: newsonline.westmidlands@bbc.co.uk